fmarkwong/investor_marketplace/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 The new investor form is at "/".
-File uploads are stored at `uploads` directory at theroot of this project.
+File uploads are stored at `uploads` directory at the root of this project.

 ## New Investor Creation Application